 Western General Hospital, Edinburgh - Mr Andreas Demetriades

-Barts and The London School of Medicine and Dentistry, Queen Mary University of London - Mr Jonathan Evans
+St Bartholomew's and The Royal London School of Medicine - Mr Jonathan Evans

 Exeter University School of Medicine - Dr Christopher Gardner-Thorpe and Professor Mark Jackson